sap218/hugo-test/content/posts/undergraduate.md

 I started my Undergraduate degree at [Aberystwyth University](https://www.aber.ac.uk/en/cs/ "Aberystwyth University Computer Science site") in 2014.
 Originally, I didn't plan on leaving Liverpool, but I was - thankfully - persuaded by an IT teacher, who sparked my interest in computers.

+I discovered that I learn best through working examples and assignments.
+When it came to exam season, I did struggle a little.
+With exams, to prepare I usually do revision in the repetition of past papers then compare my answers to "desired answers".
+But the department didn't release past papers and so I found an alternative through writing on cards and repetition of reading.
+During my Masters, one lecturer taught via "live" coding sessions and personally, this was one of the best teaching experiences.

+During the degree, we were taught various programming languages and so I wrote many lines of code (and words).
-It's been a few years but I fondly remember enjoying Web programming, Machine Learning, and Arduino.
+It's been a few years but I remember enjoying the Web programming, Machine Learning, and Arduino.
+And not-so-enjoyed Java.
-I struggled most with Java.

-During the degree, I explored various programming languages and so written many lines of code (and words).
 The Figure below visualises this: both wordcount and lines of code peaked in my third and final year.
-My most used language were web-based and - as mentioned - I couldn't figure out Java and so this was my least used language: I wrote a total of 31 lines...
+My most used language were web-based and - as mentioned - I couldn't figure out Java and so this was my least used language, having wrote a total of 31 lines...

 {{< figure src="/aberystwyth/ug_summary.png" caption="**Figure**: Barplots showing the most used languages, wordcount, and lines of code summaries by year.
 Note: plots may not be 100% correct." alt="barplots showing my undergraduate summaries" >}}

-### Web:

 My dissertation was a web project: students were to develop a site with a back-end database.
 I spoke to my aunt and used their small cake business as inspiration.
-See the Figure below for a screenshot of the final product.
+See the Screenshot below of the final product front page.

-{{< figure src="/aberystwyth/littlecakebox.PNG" width=600 caption="**Figure**: Screenshot of my Undergraduate Dissertation website." alt="screenshot of undergraduate dissertation website" >}}
+{{< figure src="/aberystwyth/littlecakebox.PNG" width=600 caption="**Screenshot**: Front page of my Undergraduate Dissertation website." alt="screenshot of undergraduate dissertation website" >}}

-A lot of fellow students used Bootstrap for the front-end, however I wanted challenge myself and make this from scratch with `CSS`.
+A lot of fellow students used Bootstrap for the front-end design, however I wanted challenge myself and make this from scratch with CSS.
-In all, the website consisted of: a gallery of cakes, a mini-blog, and an order form.
+The website consisted of: a gallery of cakes, a mini-blog, an order system, and review form.
 One piece of feedback, which I am very proud of:
 > one of the best websites made from scratch